Pham Foundation · Est. 2021

 These are not suggestions.
 They are the principles that have guided every decision we have made — and the standard we expect every person who governs this Foundation to uphold.

 Before you make any decision on behalf of this Foundation, understand what it does, how it works, and why it was built this way.
-Ignorance is not an excuse — it is a failure of stewardship.
+Coming to the work unprepared is itself a failure of stewardship.
 Every member of this family is expected to learn the Foundation's structure, its programs, its finances, and its obligations to the people it serves.

 The Foundation exists to support students, teachers, and educational institutions.
 Over time, leadership may change, priorities may shift, and partnerships may need to find a new path forward.
 In those moments, the Foundation’s responsibility is to remain steady, thoughtful, and focused on the good the work was created to serve.
 Students, teachers, and institutions that have already been recognized should never be placed in uncertainty because of organizational transition.
 Once a grant or award has been announced, it becomes a commitment that should be honored with dignity, fairness, and care.
 This principle keeps the mission above any transition and ensures that the Foundation’s work remains grounded in trust, responsibility, and the common good.